robertmryan/ASPLoginDemo/README.md

 This is emonstration of programmatically logging in to ASP.NET web site.
 This consists of three steps

 1. Retrieve the login page with GET request, parse the HTML for the contents of the hidden fields.
-I'd suggest using TFHpple.
+HTML parsing can be done with [TFHpple](https://github.com/topfunky/hpple).

 2. Then combine these fields with the userid and password fields, and then submit a POST request.